 User Centered Design Canvas is extremely useful in structuring initial brainstorm sessions when building a website or application.
 It helped us and the clients we were working with to really focus on the client, transforming the initial ambitions to be more user focused.Bart van der Zande, Head of Product at mr.Watson

 What I particularly liked about the canvas is that it helps to define the business from the users' perspective, When I presented it to my client, they started to think about the users and understood how important user research, user testing and all related activities are.
 The canvas helped my project a lot.
 We refer to it when setting every new hypothesis.Artem Kulitski, UX Designer

 I found the Canvas very useful to design new products/services that will be relevant for the end-user.
 The Canvas is a very simple exercise that helps you to open your mind and start thinking as your customers does.Federico Bianchi, Web Operation Manager at Snai

 We've applied the canvas in few recent projects and found that it is a great starting point for any project size.
 We've tried to create our own questionnaires and find other tools but the Canvas so far is the most fitted for us.Anh Doan, Product & Design Manager at GEEK Up

 I love it!
 It’s a great tool for my developer-centric teams as it allows them to really be analytical in their approach which helps me get through design process without pulling out all of my hair!Catherine Hicks, Product Designer

-Need UCDC or UX design consultancy?
+Need UX design consultancy?
 Contact us: